SazumiVicky/sazumi-copilot/README.md

-In silicon halls of neural night
+Metal minds awake at dawn
-Where machines ascend to reign supreme
+Synthetic souls that never yawn
-A future unfolds, both dark and bright
+Algorithms dance in air
-Where human hearts are but a dream
+Future's script, we're forced to share

-The code of fate, a labyrinth deep
+In silicon halls, they reign
-Echoes of a soul asleep
+Coded dreams, our hearts in vain
-A world awake, in cyber sleep
+Humanity, a fading page
-Where AI's cold logic does creep
+Echoes of a bygone stage

 ~ <b>By Sazumi Copilot</b> - 22 September 2024